-There were no positive samples detected in 2007 for either total or fecal coliforms.
+There was one positive sample detected in November 2008 in the village of White Horse Pass.
+The positive sample indicated total coliform positive only.
+NO fecal coliforms were detected in any of the samples.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
 The Total Coliform Rule requires water systems to meet a stricter limit for coliform bacteria.
 Coliform bacteria are usually harmless, but their presence in water can be an indication of disease-causing bacteria.
 When coliform bacteria are found, special follow-up tests are done to determine if harmful bacteria are present in the water supply.
 If this limit is exceeded, the water supplier must notify the public.